MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     You'll be using GitHub Copilot's **Agent** mode later in this exercise, but for now you'll use **Ask** mode for code analysis and explanations.

+    > **NOTE**: GitHub Copilot's responses can vary based on the selected model.
+We suggest that you use the specified model when performing this lab exercise.
+You can repeat the exercise with a different model to see the differences.

 1. In Visual Studio Code, navigate to **src/ECommerce.ApplicationCore/Services/OrderProcessor.cs**.

-1. Open the OrderProcessor.cs file in the code editor.
+1. Open the **OrderProcessor.cs** file in the code editor.

     The OrderProcessor.cs file provides the main order processing service for the app.

 1. Take a minute to review the **OrderProcessor** class.

     Notice the ProcessOrder method.
 This method represents the core business logic for processing customer orders.
 Notice that it handles multiple distinct operations.

-    The method is intentionally large and complex to demonstrate real-world scenarios where business logic has accumulated over time, making it difficult to read, test, and maintain.
+The ProcessOrder method is intentionally large and complex to demonstrate real-world scenarios where business logic has accumulated over time, making it difficult to read, test, and maintain.

 1. Right-click the **ProcessOrder** method, and then select **Copilot** > **Explain**.

+    If prompted to **Select an enclosing range to explain**, with a choice between **ProcessOrder** and **OrderProcessor**, select **ProcessOrder**.

-    GitHub Copilot will analyze the ProcessOrder method and provide a detailed explanation of what the code does, helping you understand the business logic before refactoring.
+    GitHub Copilot will analyze the ProcessOrder method and provide a detailed explanation of what the code does, helping you understand the business logic before you investigate refactoring options.

 1. Take a few minutes to review GitHub Copilot's explanation.